Leave to remain (visa) application process

 Migrants will be required to show that they have extra maintenance funds available for each dependant, unless evidence has already been submitted in a previous Tier 2 application.

 Please see the Tier 2 leave to remain (visa) application guidance (in-country) (291kb) for details of the supporting documents that will be needed for Tier 2 leave to remain (visa) applications for both 'initial' applicants and 'extension' applicants applying from within the UK.
-The relevant guidance document will be sent to the migrant by the Work Permits Desk by email together with their Certificate of Sponsorship number.
+The relevant guidance document will be sent to the migrant by the Staff Immigration Team by email together with their Certificate of Sponsorship number.

 New 5 year Tier 2 leave to remain (visa) - The Home Office have introduced a new Tier 2 leave to remain (visa) which can be granted for a duration of up to 5 years instead of the current 3 year maximum.
 A higher fee is payable for a Tier 2 visa application for over 3 (up to 5) years.
 Please note that for those initially granted a Tier 2 visa since April 2011 the maximum duration for which they can hold a Tier 2 visa is 6 years.
 While the normal Tier 2 requirements apply where an application is being made for longer than 3 years the applicant is considered to be an 'Experienced Worker' and the higher salary threshold applies, regardless of whether they would otherwise meet the criteria to be considered as a 'New Entrant'.